Unusual Options Activity Insight: Vaxart | Benzinga

 Unusual Options Activity Insight: Vaxart

-Shares of Vaxart (NASDAQ:VXRT) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $10.11.
+Vaxart (NASDAQ:VXRT) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $8.67 following the option alert.

 - Sentiment: BEARISH